 Heartland Model Assessment:

 There are no locations in the Eastern United States east of the Mississippi River and adjacent to a ship-navigable body of water where there is little-to-no timber.
-Any location where a "narrow neck" can be found has as much, if not more, timber north of the "narrow neck" than south of it.
+Any location where a sea West from a "narrow neck" (indicating the land northward is north of a narrow neck) can be found has as much, if not more, timber north of the "narrow neck" than south of it.
 The Heartland model specifies three narrow necks (here).
-The navigable waters that extend from the narrow necks southward to an area northward are Lake Michigan and Lake Erie (for narrow neck #2), although Lake Michigan was not ship-navigable due to the Grand Kankakee marsh covering the entire southern end of the lake.
-The narrow necks #1 and #3 do not have a ship-navigable water from the narrow necks northward.
+The navigable waters that extend from the narrow necks southward to an area northward are Lake Michigan and Lake Erie (for narrow neck #2), although Lake Michigan was not ship-navigable due to the Grand Kankakee marsh covering the entire southern end of the lake and leaving no place to launch a ship.
+The narrow necks #1 and #3 do not have a ship-navigable water from the narrow necks northward to any place north of the land Desolation (on the maps) that would be the land northward.
 All three of these narrow necks have sufficient timber north of the narrow necks to not need additional timber from the southern areas.

 Candidate Shipped Timber locations: